The Ultimate Guide to Pest Control Marketing

 Backlinks are any links from external websites that point to your site.
 Danny Sullivan, the “Godfather of Search”, said that backlinks are the votes of the search democracy.
 Links can have a positive or a negative impact on your site’s position in Google Search, depending on the status of the external domain.

-For local companies, such as a pest control company, backlinks from other organizations in their area is an effective way to establish authority in that location.
+For a locally based company, such as a pest control company, backlinks from other organizations in their area is an effective way to establish authority in that location.
 This is a clear indication to Google that the target website is reputable and has that recognition from other companies.

 As powerful as the right links can be, the wrong links can be equally detrimental to a domain.
 Do not take shortcuts when it comes to generating links to your site.
 Purchased links, blog networks, and other antiquated tactics are clear signals to Google that you are attempting to manipulate search rankings and you will be penalized.